quarcs-lab/public-website2/content/portfolio/all-publications.md

 ### Main research programs

-- (A) The quantitative geography of development, growth, and inequality
+- (A) The quantitative geography of sustainable development, growth, and inequality

-- (B) Spatial machine learning and development clusters
+- (B) Measuring the wealth and inequality of subnations: A view from outer space

-- (C) Measuring the wealth and health of subnations: A view from outer space
+- (C) Modeling the wealth and inequality of subnations: A spatial econometric approach

-- (D) Modeling the wealth and health of subnations: A spatial econometric approach
+- (D) Spatial machine learning and development clusters

 ### Research publications